MarielaKaradzhova/MechaCar_Statistical_Analysis/README.md

-The t-test resultsshow that the PSI in all manufacturing lots and each lot individually, are not statistically different ( p-value = 0.6072) from the population mean of 1,500 pounds per square inch.
+The t-test results show that the PSI in all manufacturing lots and each lot individually, are not statistically different ( p-value = 0.6072) from the population mean of 1,500 pounds per square inch.

 ### Suspension T-test Results
 ![](https://github.com/MarielaKaradzhova/MechaCar_Statistical_Analysis/blob/main/resources/susp_test.png)